mmikowski/powercss/README.md

 - **No dependencies**

 ## Example 001: The basics
-The first thing to remember about the PowerCSS is that it **never changes our data.** This means if we provide an array or object or array as an argument to a PowerCSS, it is **copied** and we can use it again without fear of it being modified by PowerCSS at some later time.
-For the inverse reason, PowerCSS **does not return pointers to its data**.
-Instead is the `_getAssetJson_` method which is very handy for debugging, but it should be used sparingly as it can be expensive.
-The `_getAssetIdList_` method is also data-safe.

 We were careful to change as little of the existing CSS work-flow as possible.
 If we are comfortable with using static CSS, this should look pretty familiar: